Recent D&O Claims Developments

 1. Since 2019, four separate securities class actions involving D&Os have settled for more than $1 billion each.
 See VEREIT, Bausch Health (fka Valeant), Dell Technologies and Wells Fargo settlements.
 These 10-figure settlements can no longer be considered isolated but suggest a trend toward dramatically increased settlement amounts in at least the most severe cases.
 An increase in settlement amounts in more modest cases has also occurred to some extent, probably reflecting in part a trickledown from these huge settlements.

-1. SEC Enforcement.
 In addition to private securities litigation, D&Os need to also be concerned about SEC enforcement activity.
-The SEC is increasing its focus on holding directors and officers accountable in a variety of contexts.
+The SEC is expected to continue at least to some extent its focus on holding directors and officers accountable in a variety of contexts.
 The three main factors which create concern for D&Os in this context are summarized below.

-First, the revolving leaders at the SEC’s Division of Enforcement have repeatedly stated that “individual accountability” is one of the Division’s “core principles,” and that “pursuing individuals has continued to be the rule not the exception.”
-This includes being more aggressive with “gatekeepers” (including directors and officers), such as requiring defendants in certain enforcement action settlements to admit wrongdoing rather than merely “neither admit nor deny” wrongdoing which has been the norm for decades.
-Approximately two-thirds of the SEC’s cases in FY23 involved charges against individuals, and the SEC obtained 133 orders barring individuals from serving as officers and directors of public companies (which was the highest number in a decade).
+First, the revolving leaders at the SEC’s Division of Enforcement (dating back to the first Trump administration and before) have repeatedly stated that “individual accountability” is one of the Division’s “core principles,” and that “pursuing individuals has continued to be the rule not the exception.”
+Approximately two-thirds of the SEC’s cases in FY24 involved charges against individuals, and the SEC obtained 124 orders barring individuals from serving as officers and directors of public companies (which was one of the highest numbers in a decade).
+Although some of the aggressive tactics by the SEC in recent years will likely subside with the new Trump administration, directors and officers will still be subject to expensive and problematic investigations and proceedings by the SEC.

-Second, during its 2023 fiscal year, the SEC received over 18,000 whistleblower reports, which was a record.
+Second, during its 2024 fiscal year, the SEC received over 24,000 whistleblower reports, which was a record.
 This increased frequency of whistleblower reports to the SEC appears to be attributable in large part to the significantly larger bounty awards now paid by the SEC to persons who provide information that materially assists the SEC in identifying and prosecuting securities law violations.
 In its 2023 fiscal year, the SEC paid a record $600 million to whistleblowers, including a record $279 million to one whistleblower (which was more than double the previous record and which was in addition to other large awards of $28 million, $18 million and $12 million in 2023).
+These large awards continued in fiscal year 2024, including a $98 million award to two whistleblowers in August 2024 and total awards exceeding $255 million for the entire year.
+The DOJ launched a similar whistleblower program in August 2024 for persons who provide information to the DOJ regarding various types of crimes, including financial institution, foreign and domestic corruption, and healthcare fraud crimes.

 Third, SEC enforcement actions can be particularly problematic for D&Os because they frequently last a long time and usually cannot be resolved at the same time as parallel securities class action and shareholder derivative litigation.
 As a result, a sufficient amount of the company’s D&O insurance limits should be preserved following a settlement of the private litigation to fund the ongoing and potentially very large costs in the SEC action.